Samrat-Shaw/-AIML-Signature-matching-verification/README.md

-Requriments need to be in your system :
+Requirments need to be in your system :
 1. MATLAB Software: Ensure that you have MATLAB installed on your system.
 The code is written in MATLAB and requires the MATLAB environment to execute.